What is psikat?

 Mega Quartal 1, 4, 7, 8va-3, 8va-6, 15ma-2, 15ma-5, 22da-1

-• Writing (default) — notes are written to the pattern when you press note keys.
+• Writing ON - notes are written to the pattern when you press note keys

-• Preview — note keys play audio but do not write to the pattern.
-Cursor movement, selection, editing, and playback still work normally.
+• Writing OFF - note keys play audio but do not write to the pattern

-The current mode is shown in the footer bar.
+The current mode is shown in the header bar.

 Playback